 The first stage of registration is to complete the simple Expression of Interest (EoI) form, which can be found on our website or accessed here https://swansea.onlinesurveys.ac.uk/ceic-eoi

 Once participants’ interest has been gathered, we will develop cohorts with common themes and begin allocating dates (you will be notified of potential dates well in advance of any anticipated attendance).
-Once established and agreed, we will ask participants to complete a more detailed registration form prior to attendance, to include a signed letter of participation and agreement to commit 2 days a month to the programme.
+Once established and agreed, we will ask participants to complete a more detailed registration form prior to attendance, to include a signed letter of participation and agreement to commit 2 days a month to the programme, and agree to provide copies of monthly payslips for the period you are involved in the project (10 months), along with a copy of your employment contract and a copy of your job description.
 Please note, you will not be required to provide the same information twice.
-All data will be used and stored in compliance with GDPR requirement
+All data will be used and stored in compliance with GDPR requirement.